-This method synchronizes the studio and all the broadcasting stations by synchronizing with a signal other than the terrestrial digital television broadcasting network.
+This method synchronizes the studio and all the broadcasting stations by synchronizing with a signal other than the digital terrestrial television broadcasting network.

 For the synchronizing signal, there are GPS and JJY, etc.

 5.2.4 Synchronization conversion (Quasi-synchronization)